 Data economy is based on the overriding principle that data is an asset - the new oil.
 The data economy is a by-product of how companies have seen opportunities to do business in the digital world.
 Data ecosystems are created and exploited to generate business or save money.

-So how is a data ecosystem?
+So, what does a data ecosystem?